bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-21-shall-we-dance.md

-<![endif]-->

 Despite having a wife, a daughter and a successful career, Shohei Sugiyama (Yakusho) is depressed.
 But the sight of a beautiful woman through a window inspires him to embrace a new hobby: ballroom dancing.
 This delightful comedy proved a huge international hit, and ultimately spawned a Hollywood remake starring Richard Gere.
-The charm and flair of the original, however, remain unsurpassed.
+The charm and flair of the original, however, remain unsurpassed.<br>

-bfi.org.uk
+**bfi.org.uk**<br>

 References to _Shall We Dance?_ as ‘a Japanese _Strictly Ballroom_’  are misleading – all the two ﬁlms really have in common is their fascination with the arcane conventions of ballroom dancing.
 Where Baz Luhrmann’s _tour de force_ was all Cuban heels, embroidered bolero jackets and brash Aussie extroversion, Masayuki Suo’s comedy – which has become the highest-grossing Japanese ﬁlm ever in the US – is sober suits and acute social embarrassment.
 As the introductory voice-over (in English) explains, in a country ‘where married couples don’t go out arm in arm, much less say “I love you” in public’, ballroom dancing has taken on the allure of a secret vice.
 What to most British – or indeed Australians – seems absurdly old-fashioned in its formality looks daring in a society where public physical contact is taboo.